 DOES A COMMERCIAL GENERAL LIABILITY POLICY COVER A “NAMED INSURED” OR “ADDITIONAL INSURED” FOR PARTNERSHIP OR JOINT VENTURE ACTIVITIES?

-A. BACKGROUND – THE BUSINESS CASE FOR PARTNERSHIPS AND JOINT VENTURES
+A. THE BUSINESS CASE FOR PARTNERSHIPS & JOINT VENTURES

-Over the past twenty years limited partnerships and joint ventures have become a more frequent mode in which commercial insureds do business.
-Many of the larger real estate projects undertaken in British Columbia are done by means of a limited partnership.
-Many resource based projects are undertaken by joint venture.
+Over the past twenty years, commercial insureds are increasingly doing business as limited partnerships and joint ventures.
+Many of the larger real estate projects are done by limited partnerships.
+Many resource-based projects are undertaken by joint venture.
 For many commercial insureds, either a partnership or joint venture can offer significant business advantages when compared to a sole proprietorship or company.

 The advantages can include: